-Aspose.Page for C++ is a reliable library for XPS and PostScript file rendering and manipulation.
-It allows to create, modify and convert existing as well as new XPS files without requiring any other software.
-API allows operations such as manipulation of document pages & elements such as canvases, paths, and glyphs, create and manipulate vector graphics shapes and specifying colors in different color spaces.
+Aspose.Page for C++ is a reliable library for XPS, PS, and EPS file rendering and manipulation.
+It allows to creation, modification, and conversion of existing as well as new XPS files without requiring any other software.
+API allows operations such as the manipulation of document pages and elements such as canvases, paths, and glyphs, creating and manipulating vector graphics shapes, and specifying colors in different color spaces.
 Moreover, developers can convert PS and EPS documents to PDF as well as in different raster image formats.

 At a Glance